Poultrygeist: Night of the Chicken Dead: Promotion

 Press coverage of Poultrygeist began even in the earliest stages of the film's production.
 British publication Hotdog Magazine covered the film in 2005 while filming was still in progress, while Ain't It Cool News, Attack of the Show and Fangoria reported on the film throughout the stages of its post-production, with the latter giving Poultrygeist a full four-page feature in mid-2007.

-Poultrygeist received some media attention when Troma picketed the 2008 Tribeca Film Festival held at Manhattans Village East Cinema, where Poultrygeists premiere was to be held the following month.
-Tribeca, who was renting out the venue for the festival, forced the theater to stop playing the film's trailers and remove its posters.
-In response, a number of Troma employees, including one in a chicken costume, stood outside the Village East Cinema during the days of the festival, brandishing posters, sandwich boards and giveaways in promotion of the film.

 Theatrical release

 Poultrygeist grossed $22,623.
 The film made its first premiere at the Brussels International Festival of Fantasy Film on April 14, 2007, and spent the remainder of 2007 playing international engagements in Amsterdam, Tel Aviv, Spain, and film festivals including the Toronto After Dark Film Festival, the Puchon International Fantastic Film Festival and the Calgary International Film Festival.
 The film began playing throughout the United States in early 2008, making its official cast and crew-attended premiere in New York City on May 9, 2008.

 Poultrygeist played in New York through July 3, followed by two-week long run at the Laemmle Sunset in Los Angeles on June 14.

 The film continued to make sporadic theatrical engagements throughout the United States up to and even after its official DVD release.
 On April 17, 2009, Poultrygeist had a wide release in the Midwest, opening simultaneously in 11 theaters in eight states, including two screens each in Wisconsin and Indiana.